Jackbar21/3D_Image_Linear_Transformer/README.md

 <img width="245" alt="Screen Shot 2021-11-09 at 1 47 16 PM" src="https://user-images.githubusercontent.com/86801013/140985771-2abb2cfe-ec5d-46e4-ac0b-137ff45aa5e5.png">

-Such that v would then be transformed into:
+Such that **v** would then be transformed into:

 <img width="434" alt="Screen Shot 2021-11-09 at 1 47 38 PM" src="https://user-images.githubusercontent.com/86801013/140985812-9cc79434-c5bb-4513-9828-afd489b3b99f.png">

+In this program, I've defined each mesh as a set of polygons and each polygon as a set of vertices.
+I've defined a class named Vertex in Vertex.java, Polygon in Polygon.java and Mesh in Mesh.java.